 In the following years he did his civil service in a workshop for people with a disability, worked in special effects for theatre, and as a PR representative and tour co-ordinator.
 During his studies of English and Communications, Pascal worked as a tour guide, translator and production manager for theatre, and eventually settled as a free-lance journalist and translator.

 He did the press work for the first Berlinale Talent Campus in 2003.
-With a passion for Europe, Pascal came on board the European Film Academy in the same year.
-He is responsible for all communications around the Academy.
+With a passion for Europe, Pascal came on board the European Film Academy in the same year where he was responsible for all communications around the Academy until 2022 when he moved on to European Film Heritage.
 He also is instrumental in the European Film Academy’s A Sunday in the Country programme for film journalists and critics.

 Rainer Pyls has been with European Film Academy since 2006, from 2008 acting as Head of Finances and Administration.
 Since 2021, he has also joined as managing director of European Film Academy’s subsidiary, European Film Academy Productions, where he had already been working as Business Manager since 2008.
 In these two capacities, Rainer is the only colleague who works for both the Academy and its production company at the same time.
 When it comes to administration, budgeting, public funding and contract management, Rainer plays a significant role in the financial health of the European Film Academy.